ksoichiro/Android-ObservableScrollView/README.md

 ## Supported widgets

 * ListView
-* RecyclerView
 * ScrollView
 * WebView
+* RecyclerView
+    * Note: It's supported but RecyclerView provides scroll states and position with [OnScrollListener](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.OnScrollListener.html).
+      You should use it if you don't have any reason.

 ## How to use

 ### Add widgets to your layout

-Use one of the `ObservableListView`, `ObservableScrollView`, `ObservableWebView` in your XML layout file.
+Use one of the `ObservableListView`, `ObservableScrollView`, `ObservableWebView`, `ObservableRecyclerView` in your XML layout file.

 ### Control scroll events with callbacks